tolees/lego/content/B07GYV355H-com.md

 ℹ️:

-- Includes 3 minifigures: a Challenger driver and Charger driver with helmets, and a race marshal with a checkered flag
-- LEGO Speed Champions 2018 Dodge Challenger SRT Demon and 1970 Dodge Charger R/T 75893 toy cars for kids can be built together with all other original LEGO building toys and LEGO bricks for creative play
-- Gear up for drag racing action with the 2018 Dodge Challenger SRT Demon with 2 sets of wheel rims and rear spoiler, the 1970 Dodge Charger R/T with removable supercharger, plus a buildable drag racing Christmas tree start light!
+- Enjoy a thrilling building and drag racing experience for kids and adults with this awesome LEGO Speed Champions 75893 2018 Dodge Challenger SRT Demon and 1970 Dodge Charger R/T car toy playset!
+The 2018 Dodge Challenger features 2 sets of wheel rims, authentic design details and decorative stickers while the 1970 Dodge Charger building toy has a removable supercharger and alternate engine cover.
+Begin the fast car racing action with a buildable Christmas tree start light, plus a race marshal
-- 478 pieces – Toy car playset for boys and girls aged 7+ and for fans and kids of all ages
-- 2018 Dodge Challenger SRT Demon model car measures over 1-inch (4cm) high, 5-inch (14cm) long and 2-inch (6cm) wide 1970 Dodge Charger R/T measures over 1-inch (4cm) high, 5-inch (15cm) long and 1-inch (5cm) wide Christmas tree start light measures over 4-inch (11cm) high, 1-inch (4cm) wide and 1-inch (3cm) deep

 [🛒 Buy it now!!](https://www.amazon.com/dp/B07GYV355H/?tag=tolees-20)